Marc Andreessen in 2004: Adapting to a New Web Era

-The other Marc, Andreessen, was doing just fine financially and had no shortage of attention, but he too was trying to adapt to the new era.
-He began 2004 as Chairman of Opsware, the business software company he’d co-founded with Ben Horowitz (who he eventually went into the VC world with).
+At the beginning of 2004, Netscape founder Marc Andreessen was doing just fine financially and had no shortage of attention.
+But he was trying to adapt to a new Web era.
+At the time he was Chairman of Opsware, the business software company he’d co-founded with Ben Horowitz (who he eventually went into the VC world with).
 In an interview he did with the San Francisco Chronicle at the end of 2003, he talked about the recession caused by the Dot Com bust — which at the time was still playing out.
-“History suggests that recessions are good times for the next big things to emerge,” he said, “although they’re never viewed as such at the time.”
+“History suggests that recessions are good times for the next big things to emerge,” he said, “although they're never viewed as such at the time.”

 If social software was on Andreessen’s mind at the start of 2004, he wasn’t telling the media.
 He would only say that “there's going to be growth in a whole bunch of digital industries,” but his examples were generic (“digital photography, digital music, digital video, digital gadgets and gizmos”).
 Ultimately, he was doing this interview to talk the book of his current company, Opsware, so he gently steered the conversation into business topics (“the server hardware landscape is commoditizing”), before the reporters steered it back to Netscape anecdotes.